Vipuljainmca/weatherApp/README.md

 ## Features
 - Search for current weather information and forecast by city name.
-- View hourly and daily forecast details.
+- View daily forecast details.
 - Change temperature units between Celsius and Fahrenheit.
 - Display additional weather details such as sunrise, sunset, wind speed, and more.